Moving in Sacramento: Traffic, Permits & Parking Tips

 Understanding Moving Permits

-If you need to block off a lane or reserve a parking space for a moving truck, you’ll need to obtain moving permits in some areas of Sacramento.
-Temporary parking permits lock in a spot in the Downtown and Midtown districts for loading and unloading free of tickets (and towing).
+If you need to close a lane or reserve a parking space for your moving truck, you’ll also have to secure permits in certain parts of Sacramento.
+Temporary parking permits secure a spot in the Downtown and Midtown areas for loading and unloading with no ticket (or towing).

-The city typically charges $25 to $50 for temporary parking permits, depending on the place and number of days.
-Applications need to be submitted a few days beforehand, so plan accordingly.
-For your new apartment building, make sure to ask management about the loading zone policy.
-Some apartment buildings have specific areas designated for moving, and frequently, the property needs prior notice to let you use those areas.
+Temporary parking permits usually cost the city $25 to $50, depending on location and number of days.
+Applications must be submitted a couple of days ahead, so plan accordingly.
+With your new apartment building, be sure to ask management about the policy for loading zones.
+In some cases, apartment buildings will have a place where you are supposed to go to move.
+Often, the property needs notice before it will allow that.

 Choosing a Good Parking Spot

-For apartment buildings, make sure to see if your building has a loading dock or parking spot for movers.
-Some buildings have restrictions mandating movers to park only in certain spots or only use service elevators.
-That way, you are one step ahead of the move without any surprises.
+For apartment buildings, be sure to check whether your building has a loading dock or parking space for movers.
+Some buildings have limitations where movers cannot park, or where they can only use service elevators.
+That way, you’re ahead of the move — with no surprises.

 Conclusion

-The first step to a successful move in Sacramento is understanding traffic, permits, and parking.
-To make it easier, avoid peak traffic times, obtain necessary permits in advance, and plan for parking.
-However, with some preparation moving day can be smooth sailing.
+The first step in the Sacramento moving process is perceiving the traffic, permits, and parking.
+To keep it simple, work around peak traffic hours, secure all necessary permits ahead of time, and plan for parking.
+But with some forethought, moving day can run like a well-oiled machine.

 continue reading